dd32/td-gh-ex/readme.txt

 - FitVids.JS http://fitvidsjs.com FitVids.JS WTFPL license

 - Photos https://pixabay.com/en/winter-snow-the-snow-falls-3016302/ [Free-Photos][CC0 License]

+- The script jquery.cycle.all.min.js is dual licensed under GPL & MIT

 - Other custom js files are our own creation and is licensed under the same license as this theme.